omikadze/salesforce-basics/README.md

 ![GitHub Logo](/photo1.png)

 It’s hard to get the full picture of your prospective customer.
-And you certainly can’t access the data from anywhere, anytime, nor can your manager or executives see your progress on deals in flight/
+And you certainly can’t access the data from anywhere, anytime, nor can your manager or executives see your progress on deals in flight.

+Salesforce takes all of that important data and organizes it into a simple user interface.
+It’s one place for you to:

+* Manage all your contacts
+* Work with your prospective customers
+* Organize tasks and to-do items
+* Focus on the right deals
+* Collaborate with your team
+* Showcase your big wins
+* Close more business